Skip to content

 Monitor your usage

-Read the X-RateLimit-Remaining header on every response.
-When it drops below 10% of your limit, slow down or queue requests.
+Read X-RateLimit-Remaining and X-Quota-Remaining on every authenticated v1 response.
+When either drops below 10% of its limit, slow down, queue requests, or move heavy jobs to the next reset window.

 Implement backoff

-When you receive a 429, use the X-RateLimit-Reset header to calculate how long to wait before retrying.
+When you receive a 429, use the Retry-After header when present, or fall back to X-RateLimit-Reset to calculate how long to wait before retrying.

 async function fetchWithRetry(url: string, headers: HeadersInit) {